 (03/2021) In the past a train ran at this speed only to make up for lost time, but over the years, this has changed and the crew is now authorised to run trains at the MPS all the time, track, signalling and local conditions permitting.

 Q. What's the ‘minimum running time’ of a train on a section of track?

 The minimum running time of a train between two points (usually two stations) is defined as the time it takes the train to travel between those points at the maximum permissible speed allowed for that train on that section, with allowances for permanent or temporary speed restrictions in effect and gradients along the route.

 Q. What's the ‘normal running time’ of a train on a section of track?

 The normal running time of a train between two points (usually two stations) is defined as the time it takes the train to travel between those points at the booked speed allowed for that train on that section, with allowances for permanent or temporary speed restrictions in effect, the time for acceleration and deceleration between the stations, and the extra time to negotiate gradients along the route.

 Q. How is that trains that are delayed unexpectedly at some point (sometimes) still reach their destinations on time or nearly so?

-As an example of the make-up time often worked into train schedules, the 6km stretch between Perambur and Chennai stations is usually allocated a running time of 40 to 45 minutes for trains such as the Bangalore Mail, Kaveri Exp., etc. The Cheran Exp. in 2006 had 60 minutes allocated in the timetable for this stretch.
+As an example of the make-up time often worked into train schedules, the 6km stretch between Perambur and Chennai stations is usually allocated a running time of 40 to 45 minutes for trains such as the Bangalore Mail, Kaveri Exp., etc. The Cheran Exp. has 55 minutes allocated in the timetable for this stretch.

 Note also that mail/superfast/express trains are generally also given priority over passenger trains, especially if the faster train is running late.
 Recovery time for a train is usually allotted to the final section of the train's run within a railway division.
 Thus, for trains that start or end close to a divisional boundary, the difference in scheduled trip time for the up and down journeys can be substantial.